-Taking care of your clothes is essential to keeping them in good condition and extending their life.
-Whether you’re new to laundry care or looking to brush up on your knowledge, this guide will walk you through the basics of laundry care.
-Learn how to decipher your clothing labels, as well as best practices for washing, drying, and ironing.
+Taking care of your clothes is essential to keeping them in good condition and extending their lifespan.
+Whether you're new to laundry care or just looking for a refresher, this guide will run you through the basics.
+Learn how to decipher the labels on your clothes, as well as best practices for washing, drying and ironing.

-The labels on your clothes contain crucial information about how to properly care for them.
-Here’s a breakdown of the most common symbols:
+The labels on your clothes contain crucial information about how to care for them properly.
+Here's how to decipher the most common symbols:

 Washing symbol:

-A tub symbol indicates machine washing instructions.
+A tank symbol indicates machine washing instructions.
 The number inside (usually between 30 and 60°C) indicates the maximum recommended washing temperature.
-If the symbol has a cross through it, it means that the garment should not be machine washed.
-A hand symbol means that the garment should be washed by hand.
+A cross through the symbol means that the clothes should not be machine washed.
+A hand symbol means that the garment should be hand-washed.

-An empty triangle indicates that the garment can be bleached with any product.
-If the triangle is crossed out, it means that bleaching agents, especially chlorine-based ones, should be avoided.
+An empty triangle indicates that the clothes can be bleached with any product.
+If the triangle is crossed out, this means that bleaching agents should be avoided, particularly those containing chlorine.

-In addition to the symbols indicating the washing temperature, some garments display lines under the wash tub to specify the type of program to use.
-These lines are essential for choosing the right cycle and thus preserving the quality of your clothes.
+In addition to the symbols indicating the wash temperature, some clothes have lines under the wash tub to specify the type of programme to be used.
+These lines are essential for choosing the right cycle and preserving the quality of your clothes.
 Here's what these symbols mean:

-No line under the washing symbol: This indicates that the garment can be washed with a normal or cotton program.
-This cycle is suitable for sturdy garments, such as sheets, towels or jeans.
+- No line under the wash symbol: this indicates that the clothes can be washed on a normal or cotton programme.
+This cycle is suitable for sturdy clothes such as sheets, towels or jeans.

-A line under the washing symbol: This line indicates that the garment should be washed on a delicate cycle.
-This usually refers to garments that require more care, such as those made of wool, viscose or mixed fibres.
-The delicate cycle uses a gentler wash cycle and reduced spin to avoid damaging the fibres.
+- A line under the wash symbol: this line indicates that the garment should be washed on a delicate programme.
+These are generally clothes that need more care, such as those made from wool, viscose or mixed fibres.
+The delicate programme uses a gentler wash cycle and reduced spin to avoid damaging the fibres.

-- Two lines under the washing symbol: This means that the garment should be washed with a very delicate program.
-This cycle is suitable for the most delicate fabrics, such as silk, lingerie or some lace garments.
-The very delicate program works with minimal drum movement and a very light spin to protect the fabrics.
+- Two dashes under the wash symbol: this means that the clothes should be washed on a very delicate programme.
+This cycle is suitable for the most delicate fabrics, such as silk, lingerie or certain lace clothes.
+The very delicate programme works with minimal drum movement and a very light spin to protect the fabrics.

 Drying symbol:

-A square with a circle inside represents tumble drying.
-The dots inside indicate the temperature: one dot for low temperature, two dots for medium temperature, and three dots for high temperature.
-If the symbol is crossed out, tumble drying should not be done.
-A square with a horizontal line means dry flat.
+A square with a circle inside represents machine drying.
+The dots inside indicate the temperature: one dot for a low temperature, two dots for a medium temperature and three dots for a high temperature.
+If the symbol is crossed out, machine drying should be avoided.
+A square with a horizontal line means that you should dry the clothes flat.

 Ironing symbol:

-The iron symbolizes ironing instructions.
-The number of dots on the iron indicates the maximum temperature to use: one dot for a low temperature, two for a medium temperature and three for a high temperature.
-A crossed-out iron means that ironing is prohibited.
+The iron symbolises the ironing instructions.
+The number of dots on the iron indicates the maximum temperature to be used: one dot for a low temperature, two for a medium temperature and three for a high temperature.
+A crossed-out iron means that ironing is prohibited at risk of damaging your clothes.

 Professional cleaning symbol:

-The circle indicates that the garment should be dry cleaned.
-The letters inside the circle (P, F) specify the solvents that can be used by dry cleaning professionals.
+The circle indicates that the clothes must be dry cleaned.
+The letters inside the circle (P, F) indicate the solvents that can be used by dry-cleaning professionals.

 2. The basics of washing clothes

-Washing is the most common step in laundry care.
-Here are some basic principles for washing your clothes properly:
+Washing is the most common stage in laundry care.
+Here are a few basic principles to help you wash your clothes properly:

-Before washing your clothes, it is important to sort them by color, material, and level of soiling.
-White clothes should be washed separately to prevent them from fading.
-Similarly, it is advisable to separate delicate fabrics from more robust items such as towels and jeans.
+Before washing your clothes, it's important to sort them by colour, material and by how dirty they are.
+White clothes should be washed separately to prevent them from colouring.
+Similarly, it's a good idea to separate delicate fabrics from sturdier items such as towels and jeans.

-Depending on the type of fabric, choose a suitable program on your washing machine.
-For example, delicate clothes require a gentle cycle, while more resistant items can withstand a longer cycle with a high spin.
+Depending on the type of fabric, choose an appropriate programme on your washing machine.
+For example, delicate clothes need a gentle cycle, while tougher items can withstand a longer cycle with a higher spin.

 Detergent dosage:

 Follow the dosage recommendations on your detergent packaging.
-Too much detergent can leave residue on your clothes and damage the fibers.
-Also, for delicate fabrics, choose detergents specially designed for these types of textiles.
+Too much detergent can leave residue on your clothes and damage the fibres.
+Additionally, for delicate fabrics, choose detergents that are specially designed for the textile type.

-Drying is a crucial step in preserving the appearance of your clothes.
-Here are some tips for properly drying your laundry:
+Drying is a crucial stage in preserving your clothes’ appearance.
+Here are a few tips to help you dry your clothes properly:

 Air dry:

-For delicate clothes or those that cannot be tumble dried, air drying is the best option.
-Hang your clothes on hangers or lay them flat to prevent them from losing their shape.
+For delicate clothes or those that can't be tumble-dried, air drying is the best option.
+Hang your clothes on hangers or lay them flat to avoid warping.

 Use the dryer with caution:

-Not all garments can be tumble dried.
-Be sure to check the label before putting your items in the dryer.
-For items that can be tumble dried, choose a cycle that is appropriate for the type of fabric (delicates, cotton, etc.).
+Not all clothes can be tumble-dried.
+Make sure you check the label before putting your items in the tumble dryer.
+For items that can be tumble-dried, choose an appropriate programme according to the type of fabric (delicate, cotton, etc.).

 4. Ironing: when and how to use it